cashubtc/cdk/README.md

 > **Warning**
 > This project is in early development, it does however work with real sats!
 Always use amounts you don't mind loosing.

+# Cashu Development Kit

-Cashu Crab is a rust library for [Cashu](https://github.com/cashubtc) wallets and mints written in Rust.
+CDK is a collection of rust crates for [Cashu](https://github.com/cashubtc) wallets and mints written in Rust.

 **ALPHA** This library is in early development, the api will change.

-Experimental bindings for this project can be found in the [cashu-crab-bindings](https://github.com/thesimplekid/cashu-crab-bindings) repository.

 ## Implemented [NUTs](https://github.com/cashubtc/nuts/):